build-with-anjali/ResumeHunt/README.md

 - 🔍 **Automatic Detection**: Scans LinkedIn search results for profiles with resumes
 - 📄 **Visual Indicators**: Green badges for profiles with resumes, grey for those without
+- 🖱️ **Click to Open**: Click green resume icons to open profiles in new tabs
 - ⚡ **Real-time Updates**: Checks profiles as you scroll and browse
 - 🎛️ **Customizable Settings**: Adjust check delays and concurrent limits
 - 💾 **Smart Caching**: Remembers previously checked profiles